Skip to content

 description=(

-"Greedy sparse recovery that alternates between support expansion and pruning, "
+"Greedy sparse recovery that alternates between support expansion and "

 "solving a least-squares fit on the candidate support each iteration."